Dan Skipper

-Dan Skipper (born September 20, 1994) is an American professional football offensive tackle for the Detroit Lions of the National Football League (NFL).
+Daniel Skipper (born September 20, 1994), also known by the nickname "Skip", is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the Arkansas Razorbacks.
-At 6 feet 10 inches tall, Skipper is currently the tallest active player in the NFL.
+At 6 feet 10 inches tall, Skipper is one of the tallest players in NFL history.
+He currently serves as an offensive assistant for the Detroit Lions of the NFL.

 Early life

 Skipper was born in Arvada, Colorado, a suburb of Denver.
 He attended Ralston Valley High School.
 As a junior, he contributed to the team having a 10–2 record and reaching the quarterfinal round of the state playoffs.

 As a senior, he helped get Ralston Valley to the state semifinals, while receiving 5A all-state honors.
 He received multiple scholarship offers for athletics only, ultimately choosing the University of Arkansas.